11th Parliament of Sri Lanka

-The 11th Parliament of Sri Lanka was a meeting of the Parliament of Sri Lanka, with the membership determined by the results of the 2000 parliamentary election held on 10 October 2000.
+The 11th Parliament of Sri Lanka, known officially as the 4th Parliament of the Democratic Socialist Republic of Sri Lanka, was a meeting of the Parliament of Sri Lanka, with the membership determined by the results of the 2000 parliamentary election held on 10 October 2000.
 The parliament met for the first time on 18 October 2000 and was dissolved on 10 October 2001.

 Election

 The 11th parliamentary election was held on 10 October 2000.
-The incumbent People's Alliance (PA) became the largest group in Parliament by winning 107 of the 225 seats.
+The incumbent People's Alliance (PA) retained control of parliament by winning 107 of the 225 seats.
 The United National Party (UNP), the main opposition party, won 89 seats.
 The Janatha Vimukthi Peramuna (JVP) won 10 seats and smaller parties won the remaining 19 seats.

 Results

 The new parliament was sworn in on 18 October 2000.
 Opposition MP Anura Bandaranaike was elected Speaker unopposed.
 Sarath Moonesinghe was elected Deputy Speaker and Lalith Dissanayake was elected Deputy Chairman of Committees.

 Government

-The PA was able to form a government with the support of the four NUA MPs elected under their party's name (the NUA contested with the PA in two districts and under its name in all other districts) and the four EPDP MPs.
+The PA was able to form a government with the support of the four NUA MPs elected under their party's name (the NUA contested with the PA in two districts and under its own name in all other districts) and the four EPDP MPs.

 On 13 October 2000, President Chandrika Kumaratunga re-appointed Ratnasiri Wickremanayake as Prime Minister.
-The rest of the government, comprising 40 Ministers, were sworn in on 19 October 2000.
+The rest of the government, comprising 40 ministers, was sworn in on 19 October 2000.
 President Kumaratunga retained control of the important ministries of Defence and Finance.
-35 Deputy Ministers were sworn in on 3 November 2000.
+35 deputy ministers were sworn in on 3 November 2000.

-A political crisis engulfed the 11th parliament in the middle of 2001 as numerous PA MPs defected to the opposition (see section below).
-Faced with losing a no confidence vote President Kumaratunga dissolved parliament on 10 October 2001.
+By late 2001, a political crisis engulfed the 11th parliament as several PA MPs defected to the opposition.
+Faced with losing a vote of no-confidence, President Kumaratunga dissolved parliament on 10 October 2001.